ibexa/documentation-developer/docs/guide/bundles.md

 Many [[= product_name =]] functionalities are provided through separate bundles included in the installation.
-You can see the bundles that are automatically installed with [[= product_name =]] in the respective `composer.json` files, for example for [Ibexa Content](https://github.com/ibexa/content/blob/master/composer.json).
+You can see the bundles that are automatically installed with [[= product_name =]] in the respective `composer.json` files.
+For example, for Ibexa Content, see the [JSON file on GitHub](https://github.com/ibexa/content/blob/master/composer.json).

 ## Working with bundles